Aris Argiris: Career

 Early in his career Argiris used his legal last name Papagiannopoulos.
 With this name he appeared as Filiberto on a live recording of Rossini's Il Signor Bruschino conducted by Gustav Kuhn, and as Escamillo in Bizet's Carmen, conducted by Nikos Athineos at the Thessaloniki Concert Hall in 2001, as Belcore in Donizetti's L'elisir d'amore with the Greek National Opera at the Olympia Theatre in Athens, and in the titel role in Mozart's Don Giovanni at the Kammeroper Schloss Rheinsberg festival in the summer of 2002, which he had won in the international competition.
 Argiris was also credited as Aris Papagiannopoulos when he sang Lazar in the world premiere of Alexander Mullenbach's Die Todesbrücke, a co-production of the Musiktheater im Revier, Théâtre National du Luxembourg and the Grand Théâtre de la ville de Luxembourg.
 Working at the Musiktheater im Revier in Gelsenkirchen in 2002 led to Argiris' engagement in the theater's soloists ensemble.

 Two years later, Argiris joined the ensemble of the Theater Dortmund, where he appeared as Guglielmo in Mozart's Così fan tutte conducted by Dirk Kaftan, as Donner in Wagner's Das Rheingold alongside Wolfgang Koch as Wotan, Jeff Martin as Mime, and Annette Seiltgen as Fricka in the staging by Christine Mielitz.
 In Dortmund, Argiris also made his role debut as Giorgio Germont in Verdi's La traviata, conducted by Kaftan.
-With the same role he made his Theater Bonn debut in a staging by Andreas Homoki in the 2005/2006 season, wich led to him joining the Theater Bonn ensemble in the 2006/07 season.
+With the same role he made his Theater Bonn debut in a staging by Andreas Homoki in the 2005/2006 season, which led to him joining the Theater Bonn ensemble in the 2006/07 season.
 At this time, he was already contracted to join Oper Frankfurt in the 2008/09 season.
 His role debuts in Bonn included Almaviva in Le nozze di Figaro, Enrico in Lucia di Lammermoor, and Valentin in Gounod's Faust with the Beethoven Orchester Bonn conducted by Wolfgang Lischke, directed by Vera Nemirova in 2008.

 Argiris received an honorary distinction for Best New Artist by the Union of Greek Theater and Music Critics at the Athens Concert Hall in 2007, and returned to the Schloss Rheinsberg Festival in the first of the Benefiz-Recitals performed by festival alumni.
 He is considered one of the best known "Rheinsberg Career" singers.
 He left Theater Bonn to join the ensemble of Oper Frankfurt in the season 2008/09 as planned, and made his house debut as Don Giovanni.
 In Frankfurt he performed the Puccini roles of Marcello in La bohème, Guglielmo in Le villi, Rambaldo Fernandez in La rondine, the Verdi roles of Francesco in I masnadieri and Rodrigo in Don Carlo, Germont in La traviata, as well as Enrico in Donizetti's Lucia di Lammermoor, Dandini in Rossini's La Cenerentola, Ramiro in Ravel's L'heure espagnole, and Lindorf in Offenbach's Les contes d'Hoffmann.